Leader of the Green Party of England and Wales

 The Leader of the Green Party of England and Wales is the most senior political figure within the Green Party of England and Wales.
 The role was introduced alongside that of Deputy Leader in 2008.
-Prior to this, the party's public spokespersons were principal speakers.
+Prior to this, the party's public spokespersons were known as "principal speakers".
 There were two principal speakers, one female and one male, who were elected annually at the Green Party's Autumn Conference and held no vote on the Green Party Executive (GPEx).

 A referendum passed on 30 November 2007 that abolished the posts of principal speakers and a leader and deputy were elected at the party's next autumn conference on 5 September 2008.

 Role and history

 The principal speakers performed the public and media roles undertaken by the leaders of more conventional political parties.
 Green parties often consider joint leadership of this kind to embody the widely held Green beliefs in consensus decision making and gender balance.
 It also symbolises their belief in the need for a society in which people are empowered and involved in making the decisions which affect them.
 In the party's Philosophical Basis, it states that the Green Party "reject[s] the hierarchical structure of leaders and followers, and, instead advocate[s] participatory politics" and it is "for this reason" that the Green Party has eschewed an individual leader.

 There were six principal speakers in the UK Green Party until 1991, when changes introduced by the Green 2000 grouping reduced this to two and streamlined the organisation of the party.
 This left a system with which neither side in the 2007 leadership referendum was happy.